enterdevstudio/csv_fast_importer/README.md

 $ bundle install
 ```

-Then, start your PostgreSQL database and setup database environment:
+Then, start your PostgreSQL database (ex: [Postgres.app](http://postgresapp.com) for the Mac) and setup database environment:

 ```sh
 $ bundle exec rake test:db:create
 ```
+This will connect to `localhost` PostgreSQL database without user (see `config/database.postgres.yml`) and create a new database dedicated to tests.

 Finally, you can run all tests with RSpec like this: